 It’s no secret that podcasts that rank higher on iTunes charts get more listeners.
-When people look for new podcast, they gravitate toward the ones that are already popular.
+When people look for new podcast, they gravitate toward the top shows on the charts.
 So like a lot of podcasters, you probably want to see your podcast rankings in iTunes against the other top podcasts.

-Checking your podcast rankings regularly is a key way to determine if you are marketing and promotions are paying off.
+Checking your iTunes podcast rankings regularly is a key way to determine if your marketing and promotional efforts are paying off.
 If your show climbs the rankings over time, you know that whatever you’re doing to promote your podcast is working.

 In this article, we’re going to go over a few ways to check your podcast rankings in iTunes.
 Choose the method that works best for you.
 Then check out the top 10 ranking podcasts in iTunes, updated monthly!

 Before we get started, let’s be clear about one thing: there’s no perfect way to check your podcast rankings in iTunes because Apple doesn’t publicly disclose exactly how they rank podcasts (or any of their content, for that matter).

 This makes sense if you think about it.
-If Apple was transparent with their ranking system, podcasters (and marketers who offer services to podcasters) would try to please the system to rank the highest, rather than trying to please the listener.
+If Apple was transparent with their ranking system, podcasters would try to please the system to rank the highest, rather than trying to please the listener.
 Apple wants you to make great content for your listeners, not try to exploit an algorithm.

 But there is plenty of evidence that the ranking system is reasonable and consistent.
 So you can use it to gauge the popularity of your show and whether your marketing is working.

-Here are four ways to view your podcast rankings in iTunes.
+Here are four ways to view your ranking on the iTunes podcast charts.